-Following the June 2016 referendum vote to leave the European Union, the UK Government started the exit process by triggering Article 50 of the Treaty on European Union in March 2017.
-This exit is being referred to as ‘Brexit’.
+Following the June 2016 referendum vote to leave the European Union (EU), the UK Government started the exit process by triggering Article 50 of the Treaty on European Union in March 2017.
+The UK exit from the EU is being referred to as ‘Brexit’.
 Our number one priority is to serve and support our customers.

 We will continue to monitor the situation and regularly review our plans to ensure we’re ready for Brexit, our aim is to support customers with the same level of service and range of products as we do today.

 What this means for you